top of page

 On-Site Sewage Facility (OSSF) Design

-We can schedule time with our recommended designers and include this fee in your final invoice, or, you can select and have the system designed yourself.
+New systems and full system replacements are required to be designed by a licensed professional designer.
+We can schedule time with our recommended designers and include this fee in your final invoice, or you can select and have the system designed yourself.

 Required County Paperwork

-We will facilitate all required paperwork with the county to make the system installation or repair process as simple as possible utilizing digital technology as available by the county.
+We will facilitate all required paperwork with the county to make the system installation process as simple as possible utilizing digital technology as available by the county.

 Note: a notarization will be required for all county affidavits.

-Upon county approval, we will complete the install or repair in line with the OSSF design.
-This process takes approximately 2-5 days once started.
+Upon county approval, we will complete the installation in line with the OSSF design.
+Residential installations typically take 1–3 days once started.
+Commercial timelines vary depending on system size and site conditions — we'll give you a realistic estimate upfront.

 County Inspection

 All systems must be inspected by the County Designated Representative and approved prior to use.
-We will schedule the inspection quickly following the completion of the install to ensure the system was properly installed and is usable to you and your family.
+We schedule the inspection quickly following the completion of the install to ensure the system is properly installed and ready for use.

 Ongoing Maintenance

-The State of Texas requires all OSSF systems to be maintained by a licensed professional.
-All new systems include 2 years of regular maintenance without charge including required reporting to the county.
-After the two years, we will provide the option to continue a maintenance contract with us.
+Texas requires all OSSF systems to be maintained by a licensed professional.
+All new aerobic systems include two years of routine maintenance and required county reporting at no additional charge.
+After two years, we offer ongoing maintenance contracts.